 But as the company grows, it learns that not all customers are created equal.
 Some are easier to acquire.
 Others benefit more from the product and are easier to retain.
 Yet others are easier to expand and upsell to.

 This raises a question.
 How do you know who is your primary target audience?

 At an early stage, you “just know” your ideal customer.
 Your ideal customer profile is whoever was willing to buy your first product or sign an agreement before you even developed a prototype.

 Of course, you can always stop here.

 But if you’re planning to become a world-class company, you might need to take it to another level and make sure that your marketing is also world-class.
 All top technology–, and more narrowly, Software as a Service (SaaS) companies have a very clear understanding of their ideal customer profile.
-Even though this post will be particularly relevant to this type of companies, the general principles can be applied to any industries.
+Even though this post will be particularly relevant to this type of company, the general principles can be applied to any industry.

 A side-note on terminology: terms such as “ideal customer profile” and “target audience” are often used interchangeably.
 “Buyer Persona” is another similar term that emphasizes the focus on individuals – as opposed to companies.

 An ideal customer is a customer that is more likely to like your product and pay for it.
 Knowing your ICP should help you grow revenue while investing less.
 This higher return on investment is achieved through better targeting among other things.